-165. What brand of lamp is used?
+169. What brand of lamp is used?

 The NUR Expedio Inspiration uses Nordson microwave technology.
-Gandinnovations uses Dr Honle, but these are traditional mercury arc, not microwave.
+Gandinnovations and Durst use lamps from Dr Honle, but these are traditional mercury arc, not microwave.
 Mid-range and entry-level UV-curable printers tend to use UV mercury arc UV lamps from Integration Technology.